UPDATE: We are officially under construction

 Tennessee Brew Works is an independently owned and operated craft brewery that opened in 2013 with a mission to create high quality craft beer that pays homage to the land, traditions, and culture of Tennessee.
 An award-winning brewery, they more recently won a bronze medal in the coveted Great American Beer Festival competition for the Farmer’s Beat farmhouse ale, a collaboration between the brewery and Delvin Farms, the largest Community Support Agriculture (“CSA”) farm in the state.

 Tennessee Brew Works proudly introduced the Tennessee Grain Initiative, with hopes of establishing a new cash crop for the state.
-They officially created the state’s first All-Tennessee grain beers in 2018, partnering with Batey Farms (Murfreesboro, TN), the Tennessee Department of Agriculture and Tennessee State Parks.
+We officially created the state’s first All-Tennessee grain beers in 2018, partnering with Batey Farms (Murfreesboro, TN), the Tennessee Department of Agriculture and Tennessee State Parks.
 The all-Tennessee grain State Park Blonde ale is notably the official beer of the Tennessee State Parks and benefits the Tennessee State Parks Conservancy for the preservation of the state’s 60 State Parks.
-They have since partnered with Willis Farms (Hillsboro, TN) as a major grain supplier too.
-They were later joined by the Tennessee Craft Brewer’s Guild (“TCBG”) for an expanded version of the initiative in what later became known by the TCBG as Farm-to-Tap™.
+We also partnered with Willis Farms (Hillsboro, TN) as a major grain supplier too.

 “Agriculture is our state’s number one industry and we appreciate Tennessee Brew Works for contributing to that success,” Agriculture Commissioner Charlie Hatcher, D.V.M. said.
 “This company has gone above and beyond to form relationships with farmers and to highlight Tennessee-grown ingredients in their beers and on their menu.
 Our communities benefit from successful partnerships between local businesses and local farms.
 Tennessee Brew Works’ commitment to supporting Tennessee agriculture illustrates the positive impact that can result.”